hplp/ai-hardware-project-6501-group6/README.md

 ## Part1: Software, Quantization

+Quantization means reducing the bit-width of the model.
+For example, using 8 bits integer for the weights and activatons.

+The CNNs are robust to data precisions.
+We will show later that CNNs will maintain high accuarcy with low bit width.

-We select a typical and popular model **LeNet-5** for this project.
+We select a typical and popular model **LeNet-5** for this part.
 The application is hand-written digit recognition.

 #### Training for LeNet-5 Neural Network